 “How is it you can speak English?”
 I asked.

 “What is English?” she asked in reply.
 “The necklace I wear allows me to see into your mind and speak the words I find there.”

 “I should not tell you these things, but something about you tells me I can trust you.
 The necklace also allows me to communicate with my people from any distance.”

 “In my world that would be worth a fortune but something tells me that no one of my world would be able to make it work,” I said.

 “That is correct,” Talla replied.
-“To you it would to be little more than cut glass, the other gems notwithstanding.
-They are invisible in water to human eyes but we see in a different spectrum and they are clearly visible to us.
+“To you, it would be little more than cut glass, the other gems notwithstanding.
+They are invisible in water to human eyes but we see in a different spectrum, and they are clearly visible to us.
 We need only a small piece for communication.”